 - 2020 28 Jan

-As defined in the Baker's Evangelical Dictionary, Sexual Immorality is...
+As defined in Baker's Evangelical Dictionary, Sexual Immorality is...

 C.S.
-Lewis, many years ago in his book Mere Christianity, described our contemporary struggle with human sexuality in the following words:
+Lewis, many years ago, in his book Mere Christianity, described our modern battle with human sexuality in the following words:

 In simple terms, sexual immorality is essentially the engagement in sexual acts outside of the sanctity of marriage, the divine union of creating and fostering life.
 Continue reading to learn the practical and spiritual consequences of becoming a slave to your passions when succumbing to the temptation of sexual immorality.